Top 10 Safe Vegetables for Dogs

 • Fibre - supports digestion by regulating the speed of digestion, nutrient absorption, and waste disposal

-• Choline - detoxes the liver, improves cognitive behaviors and function
+• Choline - detoxes the liver, improves cognitive behaviours and function

 How to Feed Your Dog Cauliflower